theupdateframework/python-tuf/tuf/README.md

   print e
 Not enough signatures for '/home/santiago/Documents/o2013/NYU/TUF/repo-tools/repo-real/metadata.staged/root.txt'

-# In the next section, update the other top-level roles and create a repository with valid metadata
+# In the next section, update the other top-level roles and create a repository with valid metadata.
 ```

 #### Create Timestamp, Release, Targets